 The 8th annual Sofia Pride march in support of the rights of lesbian, gay, bisexual, transgender and intersex (LGBTI) people will take place on 27 June 2015.
-The organisers have not yet coordinated the starting point of the event with the local authorities.
+It will start at 17:00 h. from the Soviet Army monument in Knyazheska Garden, Sofia.

 Sofia Pride is the biggest annual event dedicated to the equality and human rights of all citizens and the biggest event increasing the visibility of LGBTI people in the country.